Senior Lecturer and Omega Xi Chapter Secretary

 - Teaching & Learning

-I also engage with practice through facilitation of practice development within a number of organisations.
-Using my facilitation expertise and adopting active learning approaches, I help teams to think about person-centred practice and consider ways of developing quality, person-centred care.
+I engage with practice through facilitation of practice development and leadership development within a number of organisations.
+Using my facilitation expertise and adopting active learning approaches, I help teams to think about person-centred practice and consider ways of developing quality, person-centred practices.
 This work is informing my teaching and research activity.

 Affiliations/Memberships to Other Organisations: